 I had a few false starts in getting to Tasmania.
 But luckily chances kept coming up for me.
 Finally, I had the opportunity to spend the weekend there.
 Now with only two days to explore one part of this beautiful and adventure packed state I had to chose wisely.
 I decided to chose an area where I could feel like I had done everything I wanted to do over the duration of my stay.
 I also wanted to give Jake’s new hiking shoes a workout.
+Luckily there wasn’t much snow on the ground, so we didn’t need proper winter boots, our normal hiking boots were fine.

 I decided on Cradle Mountain.